ePages-de/Mockify/README.md

 ## mockStatic

 Sometimes it is not possible to inject the dependencies from the outside.
-This is especially the case when the system-under-test uses functions with a fully qualified path.
-`mockStatic` provides the possibility to mock static functions inside the mock/sut.
+`mockStatic` provides the possibility to mock static functions inside the mock.

 Attention: The mocked function is valid as long as the $Mockify is defined.
 If You leave the scope or set the $Mockify to undef the injected method will be released.

-    package SUT;
+    package Show::Magician;
     use Magic::Tools;
     sub pullCylinder {
         shift;